 Skip to main content

-The Do Not Call (DNC) List lets you keep track of phone numbers that should not be called by your outbound agents and campaigns.
+The Do Not Call (DNC) List helps you manage phone numbers that should not be called by your outbound agents and campaigns.
 When a number is on the DNC list for an environment:

 DNC List page overview